twobeers75/TRANSECT/README.md

 ### You should still be in the TRANSECT environment but if not, make sure to activate it again

 ### RECOUNT3 (approx. 5-10mins)
-# change into the top directory of TRANSECT
+# change into the top directory of TRANSECT if not already there
-# TRANSECT saves output in your current location so best to create a folder specifically for each run
+# TRANSECT saves output in the current working folder so best to create a folder specifically for each run
 cd <path to>/TRANSECT/output/RECOUNT3
 mkdir -p ZEB1_PRAD_test
 cd ZEB1_PRAD_test
 # Now, run the RECOUNT3 prepare script using the PRAD data we just retreived, investigating the gene ZEB1, with all outputs.
-# you will need to provide the full path to the script
+# because we are not in the script folder and have not added these to our PATH variable, you will need to provide the full path to the script
 <full path to>/TRANSECT/bin/R3_analyse_GOI.sh -p PRAD -g ZEB1 -s mRNA -t 5 -a

 ### NOTE: use the -h parameter to see the full help menu. ie.
 <full path to>/TRANSECT/bin/R3_analyse_GOI.sh -h

 ### The analysis commands for GDC-TCGA and GTEx are similar but not identical.
-See the manual for full details.
+Again, use -h or see the manual for full details.
 ```

 ## Output